pcfreak30/WHMCS-Hook-Manager/README.md

 How to Use With WHMCS Hooks
 ---------------------------

 The class uses static methods and is fully compatible with WHMCS arguments.
-The only catch is due to the use of func_get_args(), you may need to go a level deeper in the argument/param array to get arguments.
+The only catch is due to the use of func_get_args(), you will need to access index 0 of the arguments to get to the needed data..

 This class unlike WHMCS add_hook() supports class callbacks.